 - It became clear that traditional pension schemes were great for wealthier men - who received the most tax relief and also typically lived longer - and were not so good for women and for those on low incomes whose pensions were, by definition much smaller, and who tended to die younger than their wealthy neighbours.

 For example, a combination of the above reasons led to the pension liabilities of BA and many other companies becoming several times greater than their annual turnover.

 The result was that many pension schemes were closed to new entrants, forcing employees into defined contribution schemes - basically savings schemes where the pensions will eventually depend on (a) the amounts paid in before retirement, and (b) the investment performance of the scheme.
 Governments also increased retirement ages, reduced tax relief for contributions, and improved the attractiveness of the state pension.

-Pension schemes have always been heavily regulated so as to ensure that their funds remain intact for the maybe 40+ years that they need to be invested on behalf of pensioners.
-But the pressure on pension scheme finances, and scandals such as BHS, have led to the current regulatory edifice being particularly heavy.
+Pension schemes have always been heavily regulated so as to ensure that their funds remain intact for the maybe 60+ years that they need to be invested on behalf of pensioners.
+But the pressure on pension scheme finances, and scandals such as BHS (see further below) have led to the current regulatory edifice being particularly heavy.
 Some say that the law, regulations, rules, codes, case law and guidance notes amount to around 160,000 pages!

 It all pretty much began with the the Pensions Act 2004 which introduced two new regulatory institutions: the Pensions Regulator, with the powers to require sponsoring companies to make contributions to ensure that scheme funding objectives are met; and the Pension Protection Fund, which would inherit the pension liabilities of a pension scheme in the event that a sponsoring company became insolvent.
 But many believe that the Pensions Act was a prime example of well-intentioned but inept financial regulation.